Zakarialabib/website/README.md

 ## Getting Started

-To get started with BComponents, you'll need to have Laravel and Composer installed on your machine.
+To get started with ZakariaLabib, you'll need to have Laravel and Composer installed on your machine.
 Then, you can clone this repository and install the dependencies with Composer.

 ```bash
 git clone https://github.com/zakarialabib/bcomponents.git